5G-MAG/rt-xr-content/README.md

 </p>

 # Introduction
-This repository provides test content for the XR Player.
+This repository provides reference content for testng and demos with the XR Player.

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/xr-media-integration-in-5g/